ROCKET LEAGUE - PSYONIX/EPIC GAMES

 One of my first tasks at Psyonix was to redesign the new Rank Icons.

-Rocket Pass is a brand new, time-limited progression system that will gives players several ways to earn new content in Rocket League.
+The solution was Rocket Pass.
+This is a brand new, time-limited progression system that will gives players several ways to earn new content in Rocket League.
 The goal is to offer several Rocket Passes every year, with an emphasis on new, unique content for each Pass.
 The Rocket Pass was designed to take place of the very popular Crates and Keys feature that was needed to be removed from the game due to new legislation that may cause potential legal issues and the perception of gambling.

 I designed the layout, interaction, upgrade modals, new icons (including the Free and Premium Rocket Pass shields) and more.